aigc-apps/sd-webui-EasyPhoto/README.md

 Now you can experience EasyPhoto demo quickly on ModelScope, [demo](https://modelscope.cn/studios/PAI/EasyPhoto/summary).

 What's New:
+- Support SDXL to generate High resolution template, no more upload image need in this mode(SDXL), need 16GB GPU memory![🔥 🔥 🔥 2023.09.26]
+- We also support the [Diffusers Edition](https://github.com/aigc-apps/EasyPhoto/). [🔥 2023.09.25]
 - **Support fine-tuning the background and calculating the similarity score between the generated image and the user.** [🔥🔥 2023.09.15]
 - **Support different base models for training and inference.** [🔥🔥 2023.09.08]
 - **Support multi-people generation!
 Add cache option to optimize inference speed.
 Add log refreshing on UI.** [🔥🔥 2023.09.06]